Midnight Labs · Ecosystem Blueprint

 The Environment Layer

 Where the hidden curriculum lives.
-How feedback is structured into work, what behaviour is actually rewarded versus described in values statements, how decisions are made visible, how mistakes are handled in practice.
+How feedback is built into work, what behaviour is actually rewarded versus what values statements describe, how decisions are made visible, how mistakes are handled in practice.

 Organisations rarely design this layer deliberately.
-But it is doing the heaviest teaching.
+But it's doing the heaviest teaching.
 L&D can shape it by making those unwritten norms visible and intentional.
-This is usually the layer that programs work against without realising it.
+This is usually the layer programs work against without realising it.

 2